 - Can you explain the meaning of capacity factor of a wind turbine?

 Energy return on investment (EROI)

 EROI is a common metric applied to the energy conversion systems.
 It is defined as the ratio of the lifetime usable energy generated by the system to the energy spent for the system manufacturing, operation, maintenance, and disposal.
-Obviously, EROI = 1 would mean that over its lifetime a system produces as much energy as it has been consumed for it creation and operation.
+Obviously, EROI = 1 would mean that over its lifetime a system produces as much energy as has been consumed for its creation and operation.
 Such a situation would indicate very low feasibility.

 For wind turbines, the typical estimate of the EROI is in the range from 5 to 35, depending on the type of system.
 This indicator significantly increases with the size of the turbine rotor.
-The latest generation large-scale turbines yield the EROI values about 35 and higher (Kubiszewski et al., 2010).
+The latest generation large-scale turbines yield EROI values about 35 and higher (Kubiszewski et al., 2010).

 Status of technology

 The wind power generation systems have been commercialized for several decades now.
 The efficiency and durability of the systems was improved over time.
 So, recent developments explain the growing interest in wind energy and observed growth of wind energy market.
 Read more on the status of this technology in the NREL report: